Iraklis Volos F.C.: Delta Ethniki – 1990s

-The dawn of the 90s finds Iraklis Volos competing for 3 consecutive seasons in the 4th National Division (1990–91, 1991–92, 1992–93).
-He returns for one year (1993–94) in the 1st division, wins the championship and his return to the Delta Ethniki, but at the same time wins the Thessaly FCA Cup for the first time in its history by defeating Toxotis Volos in the final.
-In the 1994–95 season, he participates again in the 4th National Division, but knowing the relegation, he returns to the local championships of the Thessaly FCA.
-In the 1995–96 season, Herakles won the Thessaly FCA Cup for the second time.
-Thessalia defeating in the final A.O.
-Skiathos.
-In the 1998–99 season, he was crowned champion for the fourth time in the 1st division.
-In the 1999–00 season, he competes in the Delta Ethniki, again knowing relegation, but at the same time he wins the Thessaly FCA cup, defeating Almyros F.C. in the final.
+Iraklis Volos competing for 3 consecutive seasons in the Delta Ehniki until 1992–93 and were relegated.
+They returned in the 1st division in 1993–94, won the championship and were promoted back to the Delta Ethniki.
+In the same season, the club won the Thessaly FCA Cup for the first time in its history by defeating Toxotis Volos in the final.
+In the 1994–95 season, they played in the 4th National Division, but owing to another relegation, returned to the local championships of the Thessaly FCA.
+In the 1998–99 season, the club was crowned champion for the fourth time in the 1st division.
+In the 1999–00 season, they competed in the Delta Ethniki, were relegated again, but won the Thessaly FCA cup, defeating Almyros F.C. in the final in the same year.

 2000s, decline and renaissance

-Iraklis Volou, after being relegated from the 4th national team, competed in the 1st division until the 2002–03 season, at the end of which they were relegated.
-He participates in two consecutive years in the 2nd division (2003–04, 2004–05) making bad appearances until 2005 when he goes into inactivity.
+Iraklis Volos, after being relegated from the Delta Ethniki, competed in the Thessaly FCA first division until the 2002–03 season, at the end of which they were relegated.
+They played in the 2nd division (2003–04, 2004–05) making bad appearances until 2005 when they went into inactivity.
 The club were not relegated in 2005–06 and 2006–07.
-In the 2007–08 period, the effort to reorganize the blue and white teams began, participating in the 3rd division.
-In the next season 2008–09, it finished in 3rd place and earned promotion to the 2nd division.
+In the 2007–08 period, the effort to reorganize the blue and white teams began, participating in the third division.
+In the next season 2008–09, they finished in third place and earned promotion to the second division.

 Modern History

-After two consecutive years in the 2nd division, it wins the championship in the 2010–11 season and at the same time wins promotion to the 1st division.
-In the 2011–12 season, he competes in the 1st division but without success and is relegated again.
-There are 2 consecutive years in the 2nd division until the 2013–14 season, so by finishing in third place, he earns his promotion to the 1st division.
-After a modest appearance in the 1st division in the 2014–15 season, he managed to win the championship in the 2015–16 season under the guidance of Yiannis Fasourakis.
-He participated in the play-offs for promotion to the Gamma Ethniki, but without success.
-From the 2016–17 season, he continuously participated in the 1st division until the 2019–20 season went into inactivity.
-It was reorganized in the 2022–23 season starting from the 3rd division in which it still competes today.
+After two consecutive years in the second division, they won the championship in the 2010–11 season and were promoted to the first division.
+In the 2011–12 season, the club competed in the first division but are relegated again.
+There are two consecutive years in the second division until the 2013–14 season, when they earn promotion to the first division.
+After a modest appearance in the first division in the 2014–15 season, they managed to win the championship in the 2015–16 season under the managership of Yiannis Fasourakis.
+They participated in the play-offs for promotion to the Gamma Ethniki, but without success.
+From the 2016–17 season, they played in the first division until the 2019–20 season when they went into inactivity.
+The club was reorganized in the 2022–23 season starting from the third division in which they still competes today.